Teeolulope/Customer-Retention/README.md

 This framework enabled the identification of high-value customers, churn risks, and customer engagement trends.

 **Tools Used**
-Power BI
+Power BI.
-DAX
+DAX,
-Data Modeling
+Data Modeling,
 Data Visualization